cloud-gov-archived/pages-images/README.md

 You will need to then authenticate and follow AWS's instructions for [private registry authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).
 After you have authenticated, you will be able to pull the hardened image.

+## CI

+The cloud.gov [common-pipelines](https://github.com/cloud-gov/common-pipelines) are set by the [container pipeline](https://github.com/cloud-gov/common-pipelines/blob/main/ci/container/pipeline.yml) in the platform team's CI space and each image pipeline is set in the Pages team CI space based on the [pipeline-pages.yml](https://github.com/cloud-gov/common-pipelines/blob/main/container/pipeline-pages.yml) template.
+The images must build and complete the USG audit, security scan, CVE check, and software inventory.
+The image pipelines are available to Pages team members and named after the use and version ie `node-v20`.

 ## Current Images

 - `dind`: "Docker in Docker" is used to run a CI tasks that leverage docker compose to run linting, compilation, tests, etc. of the source code.